 |“Bovill has supported me in working both part-time and on a flexible basis.
 Clearly, trust works both ways in this scenario, but I have always found Bovill has allowed me to achieve a great life-work balance.
 The work is both interesting and challenging within the scope of part-time hours, and I also feel supported in my life outside work, for example through a flexible approach to both being in the office and working at home.”||

-- maintaining 50% female representation in the senior management team by 2020
+- achieve 50% female representation in the senior management team by 2020

-- increasing female representation in other senior positions from 37.5% to at least 40% by 2020.
+- increasing female representation in other senior positions to at least 40% by 2020.